-A property management system (PMS) is one of your greatest assets.
-Good PMS software streamlines your everyday hotel operations, increases efficiency and ultimately profitability.
-On the other hand, a second-hand PMS can make your life miserable, from the front desk operations and reservations to housekeeping and maintenance management.
+As a hotelier, a property management system (PMS) is one of your greatest assets.
+Good PMS software streamlines your everyday hotel workflows, increases efficiency and, ultimately, profitability.
+On the other hand, a second-hand PMS can make your life very difficult, from handling reservations and front desk operations to housekeeping and maintenance management.

-This article breaks down the core functionalities to look for in software solutions and the advantages they will bring to your hospitality business.
+This article breaks down the core functionalities to look for in software, the advantages they will bring to your hospitality business, and top solutions.
 But first: what is a hotel PMS exactly?

 What is a hotel property management system?